Australia Strategy: Global leaders update

 - Junior (Emerging) Resources, Bulk Materials

-- Our Asset Allocation Update – Q3 2021 (login to view) details the logic behind our recommended 26% exposure to international equities for Balanced investors.
+- Our Asset Allocation Update – 2023 Outlook details our recommended 17% exposure to international equities for investors with a Balanced risk profile.

 Find out more